Handshake allows employers to:

 - conduct searches for qualified applicants and view students’ visual profiles that outline their work history, academic accomplishments, and extracurricular information.

-- Enter your personal account information; click continue.
+- Enter your personal account information; click sign up.

 If you have questions, please contact Alyssa Gostonczik at 608-796-3829 or firstname.lastname@example.org

-*Note: Positions for private individuals with a non-established business (e.g., babysitting, nanny, caretaker, tutor, etc.) will be posted on the financial aid job board or in the nursing office with the following disclaimer: Viterbo University does not perform any background checks, criminal or otherwise, and does not screen in any manner the students, or the community members retaining the services of said student.
+*Note: Positions for private individuals with a non-established business (e.g., babysitting, nanny, caretaker, tutor, etc.) will be only be posted on the financial aid job board, University odd job app, or in the nursing office with the following disclaimer: Viterbo University does not perform any background checks, criminal or otherwise, and does not screen in any manner the students, or the community members retaining the services of said student.
 Students and community members using these services do so at their own risk.
 Viterbo University reserves the right to refuse to post any job for any reason.

 Past Intern Site Supervisor Feedback: